lsst/felis/docs/user-guide/model.rst

 A `schema version <../dev/internals/felis.datamodel.Schema.html#felis.datamodel.SchemaVersion>`__ can be used to track changes to a schema over time.
-The version is defined by either a simple version string or a more complex version object.
+The version is defined by either a simple string or a more complex version object.
 Felis does not enforce any particular format for version strings.
-A version string may simply be defined as ``version: v1``, for instance.
+A version string could simply be defined as ``v1``, for instance.

 The `schema version <../dev/internals/felis.datamodel.SchemaVersion.html>`_ object has the following
 attributes:

 :``current``: The current version of the schema.
 :``compatible``: A list of fully compatible versions.
 :``read_compatible``: A list of versions that are read-compatible.
 A read compatible version is one where a database created with the older version can be read by the newer version.
-An example of a non-read compatible change is removing a column from a table.
+An example of a non-read compatible change would be removing a column from a table.

 While Felis does not enforce any particular format for version strings, it is recommended to use a format that can be compared using `semantic versioning <https://semver.org/>`__.